ejamesthedon1-del/Official-Launch-Version-SRT/SUPABASE_INDEX_WITH_APIFY.md

     "Specific risk factor 2 with data references"
   ],
-  "pricingInsight": "${daysOnMarket > 30 ? 'string with specific pricing recommendation (e.g., \"Reduce price by 5% ($25,000) to $475,000 to accelerate sale\")' : 'string with pricing strategy guidance or null'}", "sellingSpeedPrediction": "string estimating days to sell (e.g., 'Likely to sell in 30-45 days with current strategy, or 15-20 days with recommended price reduction')"
+  "pricingInsight": "${daysOnMarket > 30 ? 'string with specific pricing recommendation (e.g., \"Reduce price by 5% ($25,000) to $475,000 to accelerate sale\")' : 'string with pricing strategy guidance or null'}", "sellingSpeedPrediction": "string estimating days to sell (e.g., 'Likely to sell in 30-45 days with current strategy, or 15-20 days with recommended price reduction')", "realtorUrl": "https://www.realtor.com/realestateandhomes-detail/... or null if not found" }
-}

 CRITICAL REQUIREMENTS: